Kristina01111000/Drws_site/README.md

 make the text edits to the quiz and send him the pdf of the results

-look at the comments on the business card pdf research other themes that will work with peepso, look good and also not be buggy
+look at the comments on the business card pdf

+research other themes that will work with peepso, look good and also not be buggy AND are updated consistently